 Click on create droplet button and continue with the selection of instances.
-The critical thing here is, video encoding is a CPU-intensive process.
-Therefore, dedicated CPU should be chosen instead of a shared CPU.
+The critical thing here is, that video encoding is a CPU-intensive process.
+Therefore, a dedicated CPU should be chosen instead of a shared CPU.
 As DigitalOcean also suggests, shared CPU machines are basic virtual machines with shared resources and they should be used in small projects like blogs.

 The best choice is CPU-Optimized Dedicated CPU machines because we will do lots of video encoding in a media server.

 Then we choose the instance type according to the needs, Ant Media Server can run in almost any type of instance, the difference will be the number of broadcasters and viewers.
 For the limits, you may check out; https://antmedia.io/cost-calculator .